chrisklement/treat-spin/README.md

 # TreatSpin

 The project was created during the project weeks 2015 in the Course Johnny-Five-Is-Alive at the University of Applied Sciences Potsdam, led by Fabian Morón Zirfas.
 The goal of the 2-week course was to implement an IOT project (Internet of Things) of your choice.
 There I got an insight into the framework of Johnny-Five, Node.js and Git.
-However, for the final implementation of the project, we could choose another technology
+However, for the final implementation of the project, we could choose another technology.

 ## The Project
 During the semester break I already had the idea for such a project on my mind, but I could not find the time to actually implement it.
 So I took the chance to combine this with the course.